America’s Flooding Problem

 Political interests can compromise the accuracy of FEMA maps28

 The maps are outdated and some areas aren’t mapped, but it gets worse.
 Some maps are just plain wrong - for political reasons.
-Here you can follow a political process where politicians changed the maps to keep insurance rates low and home values high.
+Here you can follow a political process where elected officials changed the maps to keep insurance rates low and home values high.
 This works until the next storm - which is bound to happen.

 Our water infrastructure wasn’t built for today...